alexmaco/rust-workshop/DAY_2.md

     let key = match maybe_key {
         Some(k) => k,
-        _ => continue, // this branch doe not return, instead continues the loop };
+        _ => continue, // this branch does not return, instead continues the loop };

     let maybe_val = pieces.next();